sematext/logagent-js/docs/installation.md

 sudo apt-get install -y nodejs
 ```

-# Install logagent-js with npm
+# Logagnet command line tool with npm
 ```
 npm i -g logagent-js
 # Test to ship your logs to Logsene, parsed with timestamps - output on console in YAML format (-y)
 logagent -y /var/log/*.log
 ```

-## Install logagent as Linux or Mac OS X service for Logsene
+## Linux or Mac OS X service for Logsene

 1. Get a free account at [sematext.com/spm](https://apps.sematext.com/users-web/register.do)
 2. [create a Logsene App](https://apps.sematext.com/logsene-reports/registerApplication.do) to obtain an App Token for [Logsene](http://www.sematext.com/logsene/)